seetaresearch/dragon/docs/api/python/tensorflow.rst

   : Return a tensor filled with ones.

   `ones_like(...) <tensorflow/ones_like.html>`_
-  : Return a tensor shaping like another filled with ones.
+  : Return a tensor of ones with shape as the other.

   `one_hot(...) <tensorflow/one_hot.html>`_
-  : Return the one-hot representation from indices.
+  : Return the one-hot representation for input.

   `pad(...) <tensorflow/pad.html>`_
   : Pad the input according to the given sizes.

   `range(...) <tensorflow/range.html>`_
-  : Return a tensor with evenly spaced values within a interval.
+  : Return a tensor of evenly spaced values within a interval.

   `reshape(...) <tensorflow/reshape.html>`_
   : Change the dimensions of input.